 Method #1: Cash For Keys

-Sometimes, a tenant simply needs to go.
-Whether you are selling the property or tired of them paying rent late, it’s time for them to leave.
+Sometimes, a tenant needs to go.
+Whether you are selling the property or tired of late rent payments, it’s time for them to leave.
+To remove a tenant immediately, consider urgent yet lawful solutions like the Cash for Keys method, ensuring a swift and mutual agreement to vacate the property.

-This method is basically paying your tenants to move out.
-It may seem counterintuitive to offer money to a bad tenant who already owes you money, but sometimes it is better to quickly end the relationship by putting in a bit more rather than dragging it out in the courts.
+This method basically pays your tenants to move out.
+It may seem counterintuitive to offer money to a bad tenant who already owes you money, but sometimes, it is better to quickly end the relationship by putting in a bit more rather than dragging it out in the courts.

-Many tenants will happily take the cash for keys offer if given the right circumstances, so there is no harm in offering it.
-Even bad tenants are likely to take this type of offer as it gives them an out from a bad situation without costing them future opportunities.
+Many tenants will happily accept the cash-for-keys offer if given the right circumstances, so there is no harm in providing it.
+Even bad tenants are likely to accept this type of offer as it gives them an escape from a bad situation without costing them future opportunities.

 How To Use Cash For Keys